Asynchronousx/LostQueue/README.md

 A LostArk Queue status overlay that displays information about your queue while tabbed out of the game.<br>

 # Brief Overwiev
 Combining both win32 libraries to snap the process then using opencv to extract/manipulate the queue box image and fed into Tesseract to retrieve the text from the image.
-Using PyQt to handle the interface and such. <br><br>
+Using PyQt to handle the interface and such.

-# Usasge
+# Usage
 MORE INFO ON REQUIREMENTS, HOW TO AND RELEASE COMING SOON!